 - action find() operators (most normally for scoping arguments)

-Queries are written in action code syntax but some differences.
+Queries are written in action code syntax but with some differences:

-Action code references can be used, i.e. referencing values in another note
+Action code offset addresses can be used, i.e. referencing values in another note

-$Color("Some other note).
+$Color("Some other note").
 In the special case of wanting to reference attribute values in the agent itself, use the 'agent' designator to refer to the attributes of the current agent, whilst smart adornments can similarly use the 'adornment' designator.
 For example: